Select Page

 Select * From RSOP_Session Where NOT SOM = 'OU=SDM,DC=cpandl,DC=com'

-Of course, the primary way to target a GPO to an OU is to simply link the GPO to the OU.
+Of course, the most straightforward way to target a GPO to an OU is simply to link it there.
 But if you can’t do that, or want a more flexible way of DENYING members of an OU the ability to process a given GPO, this method works wonders!
 I have to say that after all these years of playing with GP, I still am amazed when I find stuff like this to solve problems that have been around for a while.
-Hopefully you find use in this new way of filtering GPOs based on OU, without having to jump through a bunch of hoops with GPP and ILT or the like.
+Hopefully, this gives you a clean, reliable way to filter GPOs by OU membership without resorting to complicated GPP or ILT workarounds.